haskell/cabal/Cabal/doc/cabal-package.rst

     :since: 1.6

 It is often useful to be able to specify a source revision control repository for a package.
-Cabal lets you specifying this information in a relatively structured form which enables other tools to interpret and make effective use of the information.
+Cabal lets you specify this information in a relatively structured form which enables other tools to interpret and make effective use of the information.
 For example the information should be sufficient for an automatic tool to checkout the sources.